 Around Caramoan Centro

 I had (late) lunch at a carinderia (local eatery) named Lutong Bahay located near Rex Tourist Inn.
 It ate there the whole time I was in Caramoan since it was cheap.
 A meal costs only around P50.
 Their Bicol Express was my daily staple :) It was nice to be able to eat the more authentic version of Bicol Express …. oh wait!
-Of course it has to be authentic, I was still in Bicol.
-Their Bicol Express was kinda different from the ones I tasted in Legazpi and Naga though.
+Of course, it has to be authentic, I was still in Bicol.
+Their Bicol Express was kinda different from the ones I tasted in Legazpi and Naga, though.

 Since I arrived in Caramoan late in the afternoon and didn’t notice any tourist groups during the ferry ride, it seemed unlikely that I would find a group, who’d be willing to let me join their island hopping tour of the islands.
 I walked around town hoping to find other tourists but didn’t find any … probably because I went to Caramoan during low season (on a weekday) and the tourists that arrived that day were probably already off in the islands.

-Main street in Caramoan Centro
+The main street in Caramoan Centro

 Caramoan Church / St. Micheal de Archangel Parish